Columbus19/team-3/README.md

 Administrative screen as well?

 Leadership development academy is main priority LDA -> Download inroads app, see student recruitment, has leadership development adacemy (Applying and sees track through the process) **\*** <- Main priority

+###

+Use MIT hackathon voting technique to reduce bias